40 Amazing UK Honeymoon Destinations for 2023

 Honeymoon experiences don’t get much more heavenly than the Spa Lodges at The Gilpin Hotel and Lake House, near Windermere.
 These modern suites are in the hotel’s gardens and as the name suggests they contain a private spa, complete with sauna, alfresco hot tub, rainmaker showers, and space for in-suite treatments.
 As if that wasn’t indulgent enough, there are two restaurants, one of which is a Michelin-starred, four AA Rosette foodie destination perfect for special meals run by Hrishikesh Desai.

 If you want to stay as close to the lakes as possible you can’t do better than The Lingholm Boathouse on the shore of Derwentwater.
 This cool modern structure, with paired back interiors and floor-to-ceiling windows, juts out over the water in spectacular style and would be a honeymoon love nest to treasure.

 Head over the Severn and honeymoon in the land of song, where you’ll find all sorts of romantic delights to make your hearts sing.
 Lovers of the great outdoors will be spoiled for choice with Snowdonia National Park and The Brecon Beacons to choose from, while Pembrokeshire’s gorgeous coastline rivals that of Cornwall if you fancy somewhere a bit less touristy.
-The country is peppered with ancient castles and has a wonderful history too, if you have time in between gourmet meals and spa sessions for a bit of culture.
+Wales is peppered with ancient castles and has a wonderful history too, if you have time in between gourmet meals and spa sessions for a bit of culture.
 There are some gorgeous wedding venues in Wales too.

 Where to stay: Penally Abbey or Seren Mawr